stellar-deprecated/starlight/benchmarks/Benchmark Report 2021-11-05.md

 in a single direction for the duration of the test.
 The tests send payments using buffering, where payments are buffered and sent in batches.

+Test AB3 enabled snapshotting and demonstrated 1.1 million payments per second for payments varying from 0.0000001 to 0.001.

+Test AB2 disabled snapshotting and demonstrated similar, over 1.5 million payments per second for payments varying from 0.0000001 to 0.001.

 Test AB1 demonstrated over 1.5 million payments per second for payments varying from 1 to 1000.0, over Internet with 20-30ms latency.

-Test AB2 demonstrated similar, over 1.5 million payments per second for payments varying from 0.0000001 to 0.001.

-Test AB3 enabled snapshotting and demonstrated 1.1 million payments per second for payments varying from 0.0000001 to 0.001.

 Test AB4 sent payments serially and was therefore limited by the network latency between participants and demonstrated 38 payments and agreements per second.